CARE staff

 The Center for the Advancement of Research on Eating Behaviors, or CARE Lab, is directed by Dr. Kelsie Forbush.
 The CARE Lab is a part of the Department of Psychology at the University of Kansas.

-Dr. Forbush intends to recruit one to two graduate students for Fall 2024.
+Dr. Forbush intends to recruit graduate students for Fall 2025.
 Prospective applicants are encouraged to review the lab website for further information on our lab and our research.

 Undergraduate Research Assistant Opportunities